 On top of Aspen Mountain, daily snowshoe tours are led by knowledgeable naturalists from the Aspen Center for Environmental Studies.
 In Snowmass, the same organization hosts on-ski nature tours as well.
 If speed is more your style, check out snowmobile tours up to the Maroon Bells from T-Lazy 7.
 They’ll even pack a picnic to make a day out of it.

 Eating is a central activity to anyone’s holidays, and Aspen’s restaurants make sure no meal is skipped.
 If you find yourself in a home away from home, leave the cooking to the professionals on Christmas Day.
-The Little Nell and Ajax Tavern both offer prix fixe Christmas dinners – opt for the late seating and catch the Ten Tenors at the Wheeler Opera House beforehand.
+Element 47 and Ajax Tavern both offer prix fixe Christmas dinners – opt for the late seating and catch the Ten Tenors at the Wheeler Opera House beforehand.

 If you can’t wait to eat until you’re off the hill, try to snag a table at Highlands’ famous Cloud Nine bistro for high-alpine fondue, or check out the totally remodeled and expanded family-run Gywn’s on Snowmass.

 On Ajax, the Sundeck is a popular favorite for drinks at 11,212 feet with a view.

 If all of this sounds exhausting, relaxing may be the order of the day, and it’s the holidays – treat yo’ self.
 After getting pampered with services like a facial and massage at any of the day spas around town, settle in to your seat for the silver screen.
 Aspen Film hosts its Academy Screenings beginning Dec.
 22, showcasing dozens of the feature-length contenders for Oscar season.

 For an even more relaxing afternoon, sit down by the fire, hot toddy in hand and watch the world go by.